Ready to Trade with the Lowest Fees?

 • • Event doesn't happen → Shares expire worthless

-• • Trading fee: $0 (only charged on winners)
+• • Trading fee: $0 (typically only charged on winners)

 • • Total loss: $40 (initial investment only)